 Alicia DeBrincat is a New York-based artist and writer.
 She graduated Cum Laude with her BA in English and Spanish from the University of Oregon in 2001, and received her MFA in Visual Art from Parsons the New School for Design in 2012.

 Her work has been exhibited throughout the U.S., including at the Sheila C. Johnson Design Center and The Kitchen (New York), Femina Potens Gallery (San Francisco), and La Luz de Jesus Gallery (Los Angeles).
 She is the recipient of grants from the George Sugarman Foundation and the Money for Women/Barbara Deming Memorial Fund.
 She has also received funding from the Arts Council of Berkeley, California; Parsons the New School for Design; and The Wassaic Project, where she received a fellowship to be Artist-in-Residence for the month of January 2013.
 Her work has been featured in numerous mainstream and alternative publications, including the Huffington Post, Essential Homme Magazine, Art Nerd New York, and Z!NK Magazine.

-She is the Founding Editor of ArtFile Magazine, a curated online forum for art and culture, and she serves as Director of the Advisory Board for Fowler Project Space, a non-profit exhibition space in Brooklyn.
+She is the Founding Editor of ArtFile Magazine, a curated online forum for art and culture.
 She was recently awarded participation in Chashama's Studio Space Program, and works out of her Chashama studio at the historic Brooklyn Army Terminal in Sunset Park.